gregurco/jobeet-tutorial/docs/days/day-8.md

 ![Validation error: max length](../files/images/screenshot_9.png)

 Symfony has a big list of constraints out of the box.
-You can find all them [here][16].
+You can find all of them [here][16].
-Review all fields and add relevant constraints and in final you should see something similar:
+Review all fields and add relevant constraints and finally you should see something similar:

 ```php
 namespace App\Form;